VOLTTRON/volttron-AIRCx-visualization/README.md

 - REACT_APP_TITLE: The displayed title of the application.
 - REACT_APP_API_URL: The relative path of the server API.
 - REACT_APP_NOTICE: Set to true to display a government notice to users visiting the application.
+- REACT_APP_LOGIN: Set to true to display a login and use authentication for server requests.
+The server REQUIRE_AUTHENTICATION key must match this option.
+- REACT_APP_ADMIN_EMAIL: The email for requesting a new account or access to the site.
+Clear this option to not allow account request.
+- REACT_APP_PRESSURE_REGEX: The regular expression to use for identifying when a data point should be plotted on the pressure axis.

 If the client is not going to be deployed to a base URL (E.g. https://pnl.gov/aircx instead of https://pnl.gov) then the `homepage` attribute in `/client/package.json` will need to be set accordingly.